scepman/scepclient/README.md

 # scepclient

-A .NET Core SCEP client
+A .NET SCEP client

 Can be used to extend [SCEPman](https://www.scepman.com/) to easily distribute Kerberos Authentication certificates to AD Domain Controllers instead of only certificates for end-user devices.

 ## Prerequisites

-Requires the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+The .NET Core version requires the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 You need only the simple runtime, Desktop or ASP.NET may be used, but are not required.

-There is also a version for .NET Framework 4.6.2 available that may runs directly on Windows Server 2012 R2 and newer.
+There is also a version for .NET Framework 4.6.2 available that runs directly on Windows Server 2012 R2 and newer.

 ## Usage